AbdullahMuhammed5/Frogger-Game/README.md

 1- Press on P key to select your player.Arrows

-2- To win the game, You should cross the road to reach water.
+2- To win the game, You should cross the road to reach the other Side.

 3- Use UP, down, left and right keys to move on.
 Arrows